 In my practice of law, this is the one term that absolutely makes my skin crawl.
 I have had countless people tell me that they had hired a debt settlement or debt consolidation company to assist them with their credit card accounts because they could not keep up with the payments.
-Hiring a debt settlement company is a HUGE mistake for many reasons as I’ll try to explain below.
+Hiring a debt settlement company is a HUGE mistake in most instances as I’ll try to explain below.

 The theory behind hiring a debt settlement company is a great one, actually, let’s be honest about that.
 You are having trouble paying the credit card bills and this company comes along and says that they can help negotiate lower interest rates and lower balances, saving you thousands of dollars.
 They say that they can work with the creditors to stop or avoid lawsuits.
 They also say that they are only out to help you in your time of financial crisis.

 In reality, though, it doesn’t work like that at all.
 To begin, the debt settlement company charges an up-front fee before they will work with you.
 I actually have no problem with that, I do the same thing.
 (My fee is nowhere near their fee, more about that later).
 The debt settlement company, however, will charge you a percentage of the debt as their fee.
 Let’s say that you owe $50000 to various credit card companies.
 The debt settlement company will charge you 15% to 20% of that amount as a fee.
 This could amount to $5000 to $10000.
 That’s quite a bit of money, don’t you agree?

 The first problem is that you do not have that much money laying around, so they nicely agree to allow you to make payments.
 Let’s assume that you can make payments of $250 a month towards the fee.
 At that rate, it can take 1-2 years to pay off the debt settlement company’s up-front fee.
 What they may or may not tell you is that they will not do any work for you until the fee is paid in full.
 Do you think that your creditors are going to wait while you are paying your fee to the debt settlement company?